vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-caching.md

 Essentially, if you're using their [remote Docker environment](https://circleci.com/docs/building-docker-images/) to build your Docker images, you can have benefits local layer caching in a remote environment.

+I'm going to quickly break it down here.

-For example, when building an image locally for the first time all the necessary steps are executed (i.e. fresh "install").
+When building a Docker image locally for the first time, all necessary steps are executed (i.e. fresh "build").

-When you build it the second time, Docker is smart enough to understand things that have and haven't changed between builds.
+When you build the image a second time, Docker is smart enough to understand what has and hasn't changed between builds.

-It will then only execute the necessary steps and used cached outputs from previous builds.
+It will only execute the necessary "fresh" steps, using the cached outputs from previous builds when it can.

 This is what you get in CircleCI.

-It's also important to understand how Docker layer caching works (at a fundamental level).
+For this reason, it's important to understand how Docker layer caching works at a fundamental level.
 Let's use the two configurations below as examples.

 **Config 1**